 Embattled South Korea justice minister resigns amid protests

-SEOUL: South Korea's recently appointed justice minister resigned on Monday (Oct 14) saying a graft scandal swirling around his family had become a political burden for President Moon Jae-in's government.
+SEOUL: South Korea's recently appointed justice minister Cho Kuk resigned on Monday (Oct 14), saying a graft scandal swirling around his family had become a political burden for President Moon Jae-in's government.

 Since his appointment on Sep 9 there have been street protests against Cho, due to investigations mounted by prosecutors into his family's financial investments and the university admissions of his children.